2SO2(g) + O2(g) ↔ 2SO3(g)

 Decrease in temperature favors in Equilibrium Constant[k] for this exothermic reaction.

-Which of the following properties is characteristic of the halogens? ...
+Which of the following is used as an anaesthetic?...